MUYANGGUO/6242/README.md

 # Residense Recommendation System based on Personal Interests and Geo-info

+The project is aimed to build a local social network product powered by a recommendation algorithm that helps users to locate the best residency in the city and match their profile and personal interests with potential roommates.

-An academic study project of big data analysis and visualization, conducted by a group of students from Georgia Institute of Technology.
+It is also an academic study project of big data analysis and visualization, conducted by a group of students from Georgia Institute of Technology.

 ## Authors